Sample Answer

 Introduction

-Professor Ambrosio views a saint as a person concerned more about religious virtues and others.
+Professor Ambrosio views a saint as concerned more about religious virtues and others.
 The saint’s approach to life is focused on oneself relationship with others through caring, loving, and nurturing founded on religion (Canda & Furman, 2009).
-Thus, a saint will look at the inward self, the concern that he/she has for humankind, and the meaning of religion.
+Thus, a saint will look at the inward self, their concern for humankind, and the meaning of religion.
 On the other hand, a hero has a secular life view where such a person’s world is impersonal.
 The life of a hero is led by fate or chance, with each having a devotion that is indifferent to humankind.
-In the view of a hero, a person tries to achieve their own will and encroach in life through obtaining necessary or essential equipment and tools needed for achieving their desires.
+In the view of a hero, a person tries to achieve their own will and encroach in life by obtaining the necessary equipment and tools for fulfilling their desires.
 The saint side leans on the religious perceptions of life, while the heroic side leans on the secular perceptions of life (Weinstein & Bell, 2010).
-A secular saint, therefore, is one who achieves a balance of the two.
-Accordingly, discussing the perception of life and its meaning is essential, incorporating my personal belief that I am a proponent of a heroic rather than a saint or secular saint.
+A secular saint, therefore, achieves a balance of the two.
+Accordingly, discussing the perception of life and its meaning is essential, incorporating my belief that I am a proponent of a heroic rather than a saint or secular saint.

 Comparison of the Hero and the Saint

 The hero and the saint differ in their existence of ideal types that suggest how people live their lives (Kohen, 2013).
-Although these approaches differ from each other, none is ideal or distinct by itself.
+Although these approaches differ from each other, none is perfect or distinct by itself.
 For a person to live a fulfilling life, it is believed that one needs to consider both sides.
 Therefore, proponents believe both sides are essential in equal capacity, and none is superior or better.
-Both have ideals with regard to life’s different sides.
+Both have ideals about life’s different sides.

-After listening to Professor Ambrosio’s lectures, it becomes evident that a hero can be defined as a person who pursues their individual interests but sacrifices themself for other people.
-An example is a police officer who signs up for a career to fulfill his personal ambitions; however, the police officer has to put his life on the line dangerously for the sake of the citizens he protects.
+After listening to Professor Ambrosio’s lectures, it becomes evident that a hero can be defined as someone who pursues their interests but sacrifices themselves for others.
+An example is a police officer who signs up for a career to fulfill his ambitions; however, the police officer has to put his life on the line dangerously for the sake of the citizens he protects.
 The hero, then, is a person that does something of great significance to others and requires sacrificing of equal if not higher magnitude.
-However, the main intention is to achieve something on an individual level (Allison, 2016).
+However, the main intention is to achieve something individually (Allison, 2016).

 On the other hand, a saint focuses on living to attain life after death, which is a religious perspective (Burton & Collins, 2012).
-The belief is on one’s divine purpose of life where a person living like a saint here on earth believes that God put him/her to fulfill a particular calling or purpose, after which such a person will attain eternal life after physical death.
-Hence, a saint will focus their life here on earth on caring and loving others with much obedience and concern, among other virtues of religion.
+The belief is in one’s divine purpose in life.
+A person living like a saint here on earth believes that God put them to fulfill a particular calling or purpose, after which such a person will attain eternal life after physical death.
+Hence, a saint will focus their energy here on earth on caring and loving others with much obedience and concern, among other virtues of religion.

 A hero lives to gain recognition, receive rewards or win.
 A hero does what people like to do, and the actions taken make them feel good and satisfied (Langer, 2009).
-A saint does what most people do not want to do or against worldly and natural desires.
-A saint will live by denying themself worldly pleasures in the hope that they will access eternal pleasures.
-A saint will refuse to exploit their natural desires, and all actions are religious-based, seeking to meet the demands set by the religion.
+A saint does what most people do not want to or against worldly and natural desires.
+Saints will live by denying themself worldly pleasures in the hope that they will access eternal pleasures.
+A saint will refuse to exploit their wild passions, and all actions are religious-based, seeking to meet the demands set by the religion.
 A saint will go unnoticed as personal gains and recognition are not the aims of living.
-The actions of a saint are judged by the religious will and never by their individual will (Burton et al., 2012).
-A hero is judged by actions based on personal will.
+The religious will judges the actions of a saint and never by their individual will (Burton et al., 2012).
+A hero is judged by actions based on personal choice.

 At this juncture, I would like to point out that, in my opinion, there is no difference in the driving force in life between the heroic and the saint.
 The ‘difference’ is in the realms.
-A saint is just as individualistic as a hero, but rather than working at human recognition; the saint works at gaining the recognition of a higher deity as described by their religion.
+A saint is just as individualistic as a hero, but rather than working at human recognition; the saint works at gaining the award of a higher deity as described by their religion.
 A saint is as selfish in their actions as a hero is.
-A hero takes action to find satisfaction and feel good while on earth (physical realm).
-A saint takes actions to feel good and find satisfaction, but these are delayed for a later life outside of earth (the spiritual realm).
+A hero tries to find satisfaction and feel good while on earth (physical realm).
+A saint takes measures to feel good and find happiness, but these are delayed for a later life outside of land (the spiritual realm).
 So in both cases, the hero and the saint achieve the feel-good and satisfaction that comes from their way of life, the difference being they experience these at different timelines.

 Therefore, I believe it is better to live as a hero than a saint or a secular saint.
 Living a life where one is personally gratified with what one has to offer while going out of one’s way to improve another person’s life is more sensible.
 A hero creates the world they want to live in while at the same time helping others to live in their close-to-ideal world.